 You've worked hard all your life, bought a home and set aside a nest egg.
 You've tried to do everything right.
 Lately, you've seen friends or family in similar situations lose everything because they needed to go into a nursing home.
 Could this happen to you or your spouse?

 The bad news is more than half of seniors turning age 65 will need some long-term care during their lifetimes.
 Nursing home care, also known as long-term care, is expensive.
 It costs between $5000 to $7000 a month depending on where in the country you live.
 Many people assume Medicare covers nursing home costs but unfortunately, this is not true.

 What happens if you haven't planned and your spouse suddenly needs to go into a nursing home?
 There are crisis planning tools that an elder law attorney can use to save a portion of your assets.
-Medicaid laws are complex.
-The timing of the Medicaid application is critical.
-Before you apply for Medicaid long-term care for yourself or a family member and make a costly mistake, talk to an elder law attorney.
+As with proactive planning, timing is everything.
+Before you apply for Medicaid long-term care for yourself or a family member, speak with an elder law attorney.